JornWildt/Mason/Documentation/Mason-draft-2.md

 ```

-### Alternative navigational elements
+### Alternative control elements

-All navigational elements may have one primary element and many alternative variations (or no variations).
+All controls may have one primary element and many alternative variations (or no variations).
 The alternative elements are stored in the `alt` property of the primary element.
-The `alt` property MUST be an array of navigational elements which are supposed to be equivalent to the primary navigational element but differ on for instance expected content type of the response or payload encoding.
-This makes it simple for clients to access the most used navigational element and if they are aware of possible alternatives then they can search the alternative elements for better ways of interacting with the server.
+The `alt` property MUST be an array of control elements which are supposed to be equivalent to the primary control element but differ on for instance expected content type of the response or payload encoding.
+This makes it simple for clients to access the most used control element and if they are aware of possible alternatives then they can search the alternative elements for better ways of interacting with the server.

 Alternative elements are mostly known to represent links to different representations of the same resource.